Path loss

 The loss in signal as a wave propagates in an environment between two antennas is termed the path loss.
-The path can propagate through, for example, the troposphere alone, or up to the ionosphere and back, or out into space and reflected by the moon, or scattered by rain.
+The signal can propagate through, for example, the troposphere alone, or up into the ionosphere and back out again, or out into space to be reflected by the Moon.
+Understanding path loss is essential for predicting the performance of any amateur radio technology.
+It describes the total reduction in power density of an electromagnetic wave as it propagates.
+While free space models provide a baseline, real-world environments introduce complex physical interactions.
+In addition to free space path loss, you must account for four primary mechanisms: diffraction, reflection, scattering, and absorption.

-When mounted in free space and transmitting through the normal atmosphere near to the surface of the earth, the path loss is given by a simple equation:
+Signal power spreads as an expanding sphere.
+This results in an inverse-square relationship between power and distance (power proportional to 1/d2).The result is the Free Space path Loss (FSL) equation.
+When antennas are mounted in free space and propagation is through the normal atmosphere near to the surface of the earth, the path loss is given by a simple equation:

 FSL(dBi) = 32.4 + 20logd + 20logf

-FSL is the free space path loss. d is the distance in kilometres, and f is the frequency in megahertz.
+This is the free space path loss accounting for normal spreading of the energy. d is the distance in kilometres, and f is the frequency in megahertz.
 The answer is given relative to isotropic antennas and denoted by the suffix dBi.

 If dipoles are used as reference, the equation becomes: